STEELISI/DISCERN/documentation/sensors/setup.md

 sudo apt install docker-ce
 ```

-This should install `FusionCore.deb` and create the symbolic links.
+This should install `FusionCore.deb` and create the necessary systen elements.